-The Act contains very stringent protection of the identity both of the reporting person and any person referred to in a protected disclosure.
-The protection is stronger than in the original Act, although, as before, is not absolute.
+The Act contains protection for the confidentiality both of the reporting person and any person referred to in a protected disclosure, although, as before, the protection for confidentiality is not absolute.
 The obligation does not apply, for instance, where disclosure is a necessary and proportionate obligation in the context of conducting a fair investigation.
-The Act typically requires that a reporting person be informed before their identity is disclosed, unless, for instance, such information would jeopardise relevant investigations.
+The Act will typically require that a reporting person be informed before their identity is disclosed, unless, for instance, such information would jeopardise relevant investigations.